nasadov/kubectl-carbon/README.md

 ## Running Experiments and Collecting Metrics

-This project includes a benchmarking system to evaluate the carbon-aware scheduler against different algorithms and collect detailed metrics.
+This project includes tools to help evaluate the carbon-aware scheduler against different algorithms and collect metrics.

 ### Prerequisites